 - 1/4 tsp black pepper

-- In a small mixing bowl, whisk together the orange juice, cumin, oregano, and pepper.
+- In a large salad bowl, whisk together the orange juice, cumin, oregano, and pepper.
 Whisk in the olive oil in a thin stream.

-- Toss the dressing with the carrot mixture.
+- Toss the ingredients to coat.
 Adjust seasonings with salt and pepper.
 Serve chilled or at room temperature.